MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/pathtracer/pathtracerexample1.md

 ![Volume Rendering Network](images/tutorials/visualization/pathtracer/Example1_8.png "Volume Rendering Network")

 ### Path Tracing
-For the Path Tracer, you can just re-use our 3D objects from volume rendering.
+For the Path Tracer, you can just reuse our 3D objects from volume rendering.
 This helps us to compare the rendering results.

 #### Rendering
-Path Tracer modules fully integrate into MeVisLab Open Inventor, therefore the general principles and the necessary modules are not completely different.
+Path Tracer modules fully integrate into MeVisLab Open Inventor; therefore, the general principles and the necessary modules are not completely different.
 Add a `SoGroup` module to your workspace and connect it to your 3D objects from `SoWEMRenderer`.
 A `SoBackground` as in volume rendering network is not necessary but you add a `SoPathTracerMaterial` and connect it to the `SoGroup`.
 You can leave all settings as default for now.

 ![Path Tracer Material](images/tutorials/visualization/pathtracer/Example1_9.png "Path Tracer Material")